RandomStudio/tether/README.md

 # Tether

-A standardised way of using [MQTT](https://mqtt.org/) (for message publishing and subscribing) and [MessagePack](https://msgpack.org/index.html) (for serialised data in message payloads).
+Tether is a standardised way of using [MQTT](https://mqtt.org/) (for message publishing and subscribing) and [MessagePack](https://msgpack.org/index.html) (for serialised data in message payloads).

-Also, a set of tools and conventions built around these standards, to make it easy to set up distributed systems where more than one piece of software needs to communicate with others in a coordinated way, whether on the same host or multiple hosts/devices.
+By using Tether, we can approach digital art/media installations as **distributed systems**, and apply a **Publish Subscribe pattern** and **event-based programming** to coordinate the independent pieces of software and hardware that commonly comprise these systems.

 The Tether approach is about abstracting the underlying hardware and software so that everything from the point of view of the "system" is an **Agent** that can communicate using standardised **Messages**.